kaelzhang/node-code-stringify/README.md

 );
 ```

-Then 'output.js' will be look like:
+Then 'output.js' will look like:

 ```js
 module.exports = {